On the dimension and measure of inhomogeneous attractors: Results

 and

-is the Hausdorff measure.
+is the $t$-dimensional Hausdorff measure.
 This leads to the definition of Hausdorff dimension as

-with $s = \dim_H F$ known as the critical value.
-It has been of historical interest (e.g. \cite{Falconer}) to compute $\mathcal{H}^s(F)$ when $s = \dim_H F$.
+with $t = \dim_H F$ known as the critical value.
+It has been of historical interest (e.g. \cite{Falconer}) to compute $\mathcal{H}^t(F)$ at the critical value.
 It may well be zero, finite or infinite.
 Recall that countable stability and monotonicity of Hausdorff dimension \cite{Falconer} readily imply that

-and we investigate $\mathcal{H}^s(F_C)$ in each case.
+and we investigate $\mathcal{H}^t(F_C)$ in each case.
 Although we omit the details, the following results readily extend to any family of measures satisfying the scaling property and their associated dimension, such as packing measures.\\